The City of Carpinteria, pursuant to Municipal Code §5.60, requires a Peddling Permit for anyone who conducts him or herself as a Peddler.

 Prior to conducting business as a peddler, one must make an application to the City’s Community Development Department.
 The application shall include information about the person and business which would be conducted, including criminal, license and permit history as related to the type of business.
 Each individual person will be conducting peddling must be permitted separately.
 The application review process includes a Live Scan background investigation as confirmed by the Department of Justice.

-The Peddling Permit requires payment of a base application fee of $605, along with a $10 per day peddling fee.
+The Peddling Permit requires payment of a base application fee of $735, along with a $10 per day peddling fee.
 Peddling Permits are valid for up to one calendar year.
+Renewals cost $350.

 Peddling from a fixed location also requires a Location Permit, in addition to a Peddling Permit.
 Several criteria are outlined in Municipal Code § 5.60.080 which shall be incorporated as conditions of approval of a Location Permit.